 Reflection is the foundation of self-regulation, which helps students reflect on their experiences, thoughts, needs, and mistakes and use that learning in their academic and personal life.
 This allows students to accomplish tasks, reach goals, and develop healthy habits.
 Self-regulation helps students to be more goal-oriented and improve their focus.

-According to a research on SEL (social-emotional learning), skills showed a 9% improvement in classroom behaviour and a 10% decrease in emotional distress.
+According to research on SEL (social-emotional learning), skills showed a 9% improvement in classroom behaviour and a 10% decrease in emotional distress.
 Research shows that emotionally intelligent students get better exam results and exam grades.

-3. Improve communication skills and relationship building
+3. Improve communication skills and relationship building:

 Emotionally intelligent students develop compassion for themselves and others.
 Compassion makes them understand others’ feelings and see things from others’ perspectives.
 The key to developing lasting and positive relationships is compassion.
 A child who is in tune with their emotional side, however, acts from a place of empathy.